 At the moment, AEON Bank ATMs seem to be the only ones in Thailand* that do not attract the 150 Baht withdrawal fee for foreign cards**.

 There are a limited number of AEON ATMs in Thailand.
-Some of the more convenient locations for travellers are:
+Full list of AEON ATM locations

 Traveller’s cheques (traveler’s checks)

 These can be changed at dedicated foreign exchange desks or banks and it’s quite easy to do.
 When changing travellers cheques you will need to take your passport and the bank teller may also ask for the address of your accommodation in Thailand.
 You will get a slightly better rate for changing traveller’s cheques compared to cash, but this is offset by the fact that there is a fee (currently totalling 33 Baht*) for each cheque changed.
 Obtaining higher denomination cheques at the time of issue will save you some money in fees once you are in Thailand.
 When you obtain the traveller’s cheques in your home country you should get them in your local currency (e.g. if you are in the UK get them in pound sterling and if you are in the US get them in US dollars).
 There may be a fee for issuing the cheques, but they do come with a safeguard that they can be replaced if they get lost or stolen.